Study linking early miscarriage to flu vaccine puzzles doctors

 “This study is evidence that we have a strong and highly functional vaccine safety monitoring system in the U.S.,” Belongia said.
 "This is exactly how science works."

-A single study is rarely so definitive that it leads to changes in policies or recommendations.
+Single studies almost never lead to changes in policies or recommendations, because they may have errors.
 "So what we have here is a signal," said Belongia.
 "It’s not definitive.
 It might be wrong.
 I have no doubt that we will eventually sort this out and understand what’s going on, but that takes time.”

 It’s challenging to understand in part because women often don’t even know they have miscarried if it happens in the first trimester.
 About 40 percent of U.S. pregnancies are unexpected, and there’s little information on how many women have miscarriages if they happen early in pregnancy.